 If you are eligible for the monkeypox vaccine, please visit this website to sign up online.
 UCLA Health has very limited doses of the vaccine available by invitation only to those who meet certainly eligibility criteria.
 We hope to have more vaccines in the coming weeks.

-What if I think I’ve been exposed to monkeypox?
+What if I think I’ve been exposed to monkeypox (mpox)?
 Do I need to get tested?

-If you have been exposed to monkeypox or think you may have monkeypox, contact your primary care provider.
+If you have been exposed to monkeypox or think you may have mpox, contact your primary care provider.
 Your provider can assess your symptoms or possible exposure and obtain a specimen for testing.

 If you don’t have a primary care provider, you can call the Los Angeles County help line by dialing 211.
 You may also visit a Los Angeles County Public Health Sexual Health Clinic.

-How can I protect myself from contracting monkeypox?
+How can I protect myself from contracting monkeypox (mpox)?